your family update

 I have epilepsy, high blood pressure, and joint pain.
 Sometimes, I suddenly faint.
 When that happens, my son or my grandmother takes care of me.
 There were times when we couldn’t even afford to eat two meals a day.
 The Palmera team came and provided us with food supplies for six months.
 They ensured we had three meals a day during that time.

-They also encouraged me to join the Palmera Village Bank in our village. which was established by Palmera.
+They also encouraged me to join the Women’s village Bank in our village, which was established by Palmera.
 They advised us to start fruit and vegetable cultivation.

 I wanted to raise chicken, so I requested support from Palmera.
-They built me a chicken coop.
+They supported me to build a chicken coop for me.
 I hope to raise 100-150 chickens in the future.

-Sister, Niroshana Navendra helped you with this.
-What would you like to say to them?
+Sister, the family named Niroshana Navendra has helped you.
+Do you like to say anything to them?

 Thank you very much for this help.
 We pray to God that you and your family stay well.
 We wish you a hundred years of good health.
 I will never forget the help you have given me until the day I die.